BradyPlanden/LiiBRA.jl/README.md

 </p>

 ## Create and Simulate Reduced Order Lithium-Ion Battery Models
 LiBRA provides an open-source implementation of realisation algorithms used for generating reduced-order state-space models.
 This work aims to develop real-time capable physics-informed models for deployment onto embedded hardware.
 LiiBRA provides capabilities in offline and online model creation, as well as a framework for lithium-ion degradation predictions.
-For more information on LiiBRA, and the computationally-informed discrete realisation algorithm (CI-DRA), please refer to the preprint above.
+For more information on LiiBRA, and the computationally-informed discrete realisation algorithm (CI-DRA), please refer to the publication above.

 Install (Julia 1.7 and later)
 -----------------------------